-How Monster is reinventing their brand and reintegrating TV with digital advertising.
+How Monster is reinventing their brand and reintegrating TV advertising with digital.

 This article reiterates what our team firmly believes.

-- There is no magic bullet regarding media selection it’s an inter-relationship between branding strategies and direct response.
+- There is no magic bullet regarding media selection, it’s an inter-relationship between brand strategy and direct response.

 - Branding initiatives are not a faucet that you turn on or off.
 They take time to ramp up and when canceled, take time to ramp down.

 - The most effective marketing happens when companies partner with their communications teams to share their knowledge and course correct.

 This is a direct excerpt from the AdAge article of September 5, 2018.

 When Jonathan Beamer took over as CMO of Monster nine months ago, he found a brand that, despite “ten years of neglect” from both a product and marketing perspective, “was still one of the strongest in the job search category.”
 He credits this residual strength to Monster’s original insight, “that people desperately want fulfilling work,” which remains as true today as it was when the brand last turned heads via ads during the 1999 Super Bowl (see “When I Grow Up” in the Ad Age Super Bowl Ad Archive).